 Homestays in Malaysia

-Under a new co-operative program called Banghuris Homestay, in Kampung Ulu Chuchoh, one of three villages in the Sepang District of Selangor, guests have an opportunity to experience a fast-disappearing aspect of Malay life.
+Under a co-operative homestay program in Kampung Ulu Chuchoh, one of three villages in the Sepang District of Selangor, guests have an opportunity to experience a fast-disappearing aspect of Malay life.
 They are "adopted" by one of the 68 participating families and treated as members of the family for the duration of their stay.

 "This way guests gain a better appreciation of our culture," explains H.J.
 Basir, the chief of Kampung Ulu Chuchoh.
 Guests participate fully in village activities.
 This includes wearing traditional attire, planting trees in sweltering heat, eating simple local food, and observing local customs.
 As this is a Muslim nation, this means no alcohol, modest attire, and respectful behavior.